nakednous/viscom/en/README.md

 # Visual Computing for Artists & Designers (and everyone else)

 Visual Computing is the field that contains topics such as:
-* Computer graphics,
+* Computer graphics and computer animation
+* Image analysis and computer vision
+* Visualization and visual analytics
+* Geometric modeling and 3D-printing
-* Image processing,
+* Image processing and image editing
-* Visualization,
-* Computer vision,
-* Virtual and augmented reality,
+* Virtual and augmented reality
-* Video processing,
-* Pattern recognition,
 * Human computer interaction
-* Machine learning
-* Digital libraries